 Originally recorded by Golden Gate Quartet in 1946

 Hear Elvis's version on: How Great Thou Art; Amazing Grace (CD 1)

 Originally called the Golden Gate Jubilee Quartet, the Golden Gate Quartet started singing together in the mid-1930s.
 They gradually moved from a pure gospel repertoire to include pop and jazz numbers.
 They moved from the USA to France in 1959 where they enjoyed considerable popularity.
-The Golden Gate Quartet's version of this song was released on Bluebird under the title," God's Gonna Cut 'Em Down."
-The number has also been recorded by Odetta, with the similar title, "God's Gonna Cut You Down."
+The Golden Gate Quartet's original version of this song was recorded on 5 June, 1946 as "God's Gonna Cut You Down" and released on Columbia 37835.